gavintranquilino/gavintranquilino.github.io-hugo/content/projects/bAIRiatric-Supports.md

 with or at risk for skin injury.

 They seek solutions that:
-- **Protect Delicate Skin**: Reduce friction, minimize shear forces, and offer advanced cushioning.
+- **🛡️ Protect Delicate Skin**: Reduce friction, minimize shear forces, and offer advanced cushioning.
-- **Support Bariatric Patients**: Provide higher weight capacity and ergonomic, stable designs.
+- **💪 Support Bariatric Patients**: Provide higher weight capacity and ergonomic, stable designs.
-- **Enhance Caregiver Safety**: Reduce strain with powered mechanisms or adjustable supports.
+- **👩‍⚕️ Enhance Caregiver Safety**: Reduce strain with powered mechanisms or adjustable supports.
-- **Ensure Durability and Sustainability**: Use materials that are long-lasting, easy to clean, and eco-friendly.
+- **♻️ Ensure Durability and Sustainability**: Use materials that are long-lasting, easy to clean, and eco-friendly.
-- **Standardize Care Products**: Align with evidence-based guidelines for consistent care quality.
+- **📋 Standardize Care Products**: Align with evidence-based guidelines for consistent care quality.
-- **Improve Cost-Effectiveness**: Deliver scalable, affordable solutions that lower long-term costs.
+- **💰 Improve Cost-Effectiveness**: Deliver scalable, affordable solutions that lower long-term costs.

 #### Guidelines for Solutions
 - Propose innovative mobility aids, care products, or workflows that prioritize safety, comfort, and usability.